khulnasoft/FastAGI-Tools/news_api/README.md

-# NewsAPI Toolkit for StartAGI
+# NewsAPI Toolkit for FastAGI

-The NewsAPI Toolkit is a tool for StartAGI that allows you to retrieve news articles from the NewsAPI.
+The NewsAPI Toolkit is a tool for FastAGI that allows you to retrieve news articles from the NewsAPI.
 This README provides instructions on how to set up and use the toolkit.

 ## Prerequisites